Here is some more information to guide you through how the government decides what package you receive, and ways we can support you at home.

 - How much of your case management will be done by PAC

-PAC’s Package Advisors will help you to gain the maximum benefit from your HCP funding.
+PAC’s expert Package Advisors will help you to gain the maximum benefit from your HCP funding.

-Having a PAC Package Advisor means you only deal with one organisation – even though numerous service providers who perform different types of tasks might be used.
+Having a PAC Package Advisor means you only deal with one organisation – even though other service providers who perform different types of tasks might be used.

-Remember, PAC’s Package Advisors live and breathe this and can advise you on how to get the most from your package when we meet.
+Remember, PAC’s Package Advisors live and breathe Home Care and can advise you on how to get the most from your package when we meet.

 We understand the ups and downs associated with change.
 We also know that the care you need is different to everyone else’s.